 An electronic spreadsheet in the recommended format for tracking hours can be downloaded from the Program's website (http://psyc.unt.edu/gradcounseling.shtml).
-Students may also choose to purchase a subscription to an electronic time-tracking site.
-At the time of this writing the Department does not subscribe to one for students.
+Students will also have access to an individual account on the electronic Time2Tracking site via the program.